AAnirudh07/Deepreach-2D-System/robot_reachability_analysis/README.md

 ```

 #### Interpretation
-At each time point, the BRT includes a circle centered at the origin with radius $T + 0.25$.
+At each time point, the BRT includes a circle centered at the origin with radius $T + 0.25$, i.e., radius 0.25, 0.75, and 1.25 at times 0s, 0.5s, and 1s respectively.

 #### Visualization